rystsov/mongodb-transaction-example/README.md

 This repository contains a program that uses those abilities and this document describes the algorithm if you want to implement it on your own.

-*My language of choise is Java, so sory if you were expecting something else.*
+*My language of choise is Java, so sorry if you were expecting something else.
+Also English is not my native so this text might be full of grammar errors*

 ### Data model